 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However, management also considers the demographics of the Group's customer base, including the default risk of the industry and country in which the customers operate, as these factors may have an influence on credit risk.
-The Group's ten largest customers account for 19.4% (2021: 21.3%) of the outstanding gross trade receivables as at 31 December 2022.
-Geographically the credit risk is significantly concentrated in the Middle East, Europe and Asian regions.
+The Group's ten largest customers account for 21.34% (2022: 19.4%) of the outstanding gross trade receivables as at 31 December 2023.
+Geographically the credit risk is materially concentrated in the Middle East, Europe and Asian regions.